KRFOSS/kali-docs/development/intermediate-packaging-example/index.md

 kali@kali:~/kali/packages/photon$
 ```

 We first will create a separate branch where we can work freely.
-With this command, any patches that are already created will be automatically imported and applied.
+With this command, any patches that are already created will be automatically imported and applied:

 ```console
 kali@kali:~/kali/packages/photon$ vim photon.py